WHAT IS ORAL AND MAXILLOFACIAL SURGERY? HOUSTON

 Some factors that can affect the cost of oral surgery include:

-• The type of anesthesia used.
-Local anesthesia tends to be relatively inexpensive, whereas general anesthesia is much more costly because it requires advanced equipment and close patient monitoring.
+- The type of anesthesia used.
+Local anesthesia tends to be relatively inexpensive, whereas general anesthesia is much more costly because it requires advanced equipment, oversight from a specialist, and close patient monitoring.

 Does Dental Insurance Cover Oral Surgery?